Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Discussion

 \section{Discussion}

-We demonstrate that it is possible to produce high-resolution conflict predictions with uncertainty estimates using a modeling architecture built from relatively simple components, which are able to beat a range of heuristic conflict benchmarks.
-We further find that these performance gains arise from cases where violence occurs, and thus in situations in which prediction tools are also most likely valuable to practitioners.
-With our evaluation, we highlight the need to not simply pursue marginal improvements in evaluation metrics, but to understand how they behave in the context of the prediction problem.
+We demonstrate that it is possible to produce high-resolution conflict predictions with uncertainty estimates using a modeling architecture built from relatively simple components, which are able to beat a range of heuristic conflict benchmarks and competing approaches in a public prediction challenge.
+We further find that these performance gains arise from cases where violence occurs, and thus in situations in which prediction tools are likely most valuable to practitioners.
+With our evaluation, we highlight the need to not simply pursue marginal improvements in evaluation metrics, but to understand how they behave in the context of the given problem.
 While this is a useful first step towards actionable uncertainty estimates, the prediction intervals we produce are still fairly wide, with further research needed both to sharpen predictions and to reduce the sources of uncertainty.

 Building on our approach, data-related avenues for improvement naturally include the use of additional data sources, potentially in combination with multi-level modeling to combine data at different resolutions, while also accounting for the distinction between macro- and micro processes of conflict \citep{balcells_bridging_2014, fritz_predicting_2024}.
-As our results show, it is also possible to combine multiple regional models without significantly losing performance.
-This opens up avenues to integrate data sources previously discarded due to coverage issues, e.g. collected by regional organizations such as ECOWAS.
-Additionally, data cleaning techniques such as outlier correction, applied both to the target and to the features, could reduce data-driven uncertainties.
+As our results show, it is possible to combine multiple regional models without significantly losing performance.
+This opens up avenues to integrate data sources previously discarded due to coverage issues, for example collected by regional organizations such as ECOWAS.
+Moreover, data cleaning techniques such as outlier correction, applied both to the target and to the features, could reduce data-driven uncertainties.
 In addition to general improvements through better-suited methods, approaches such as selective classification \citep{el-yaniv_foundations_2010, hullermeier_aleatoric_2021} and out-of-distribution detection \citep{yang_generalized_2024, gruber_sources_2025} could be used on the modeling side to reject predictions where the estimated uncertainty is too high for the predictions to be useful in practice.